Air Bud

-Air Bud is a 1997 sports comedy-drama film directed by Charles Martin Smith.
-An international co-production of the United States and Canada, the film stars Kevin Zegers as a young boy who befriends a runaway Golden Retriever (portrayed by Buddy) with a unique ability to play basketball.
+Air Bud is a 1997 sports comedy-drama film directed by Charles Martin Smith and written by Paul Tamasy and Aaron Mendelsohn.
+Based on the character of the same name created by Kevin DiCicco, the film stars Michael Jeter, Wendy Makkena, Eric Christmas, Brendan Fletcher, Norman Browning, Bill Cobbs, and dog actor Buddy as the title character.
+The plot follows a young boy who befriends a runaway Golden Retriever with a unique ability to play basketball.

-Air Bud received mixed reviews but was a commercial success, grossing $4 million in its opening weekend and totaling $27.8 million in its run against an estimated $3 million budget.
-It was followed by a direct sequel, Air Bud: Golden Receiver, in 1998, and spawned a film franchise that includes the spin-off series Air Buddies.
+Air Bud was released on August 1, 1997, by Buena Vista Pictures Distribution through the Walt Disney Pictures banner in the United States, and by Malofilm Distribution in Canada.
+The film received mixed reviews but was a commercial success, grossing $29 million against a $3 million budget.
+A sequel, Air Bud: Golden Receiver, was released in 1998, and spawned a film franchise that includes the spin-off series Air Buddies.

 Plot

 After the death of his father, twelve-year-old Josh Framm, his mother Jackie, and his two-year-old sister Andrea have relocated to Fernfield, Washington.
-One day after school, Josh practices basketball by himself in a makeshift court that he sets up behind an abandoned church, where he meets an abandoned and runaway Golden Retriever who had recently escaped from his abusive owner: an alcoholic clown named Norman Snively, who had locked him in a kennel for causing trouble at a birthday party when the kennel unknowingly fell out due to Snively not securing the back.
+One day after school, Josh practices basketball by himself in a makeshift court that he sets up behind an abandoned church, where he meets a runaway Golden Retriever who had recently escaped from his abusive owner: an alcoholic clown named Norman Snively.
 Discovering his uncanny ability to play basketball, Josh names him Buddy and takes him home.
 Jackie agrees to let Buddy stay until Christmas.
 Once the holidays arrive, Jackie allows Josh to keep Buddy as a Christmas present.

-At school, Josh earns the disdain of star basketball player and team rival Larry Willingham but befriends kindhearted maintenance engineer and retired pro player Arthur Chaney.
-With Chaney's encouragement, Josh earns a place on the Timberwolves, the school basketball team, despite the reservation of their competitive coach, Joe Barker.
+At school, Josh earns the disdain of star basketball player and team rival Larry Willingham, but befriends kindhearted maintenance engineer and retired pro player Arthur Chaney.
+With Chaney's encouragement, Josh earns a place on the Timberwolves, the school basketball team, despite the reservations of their competitive coach, Joe Barker.
 He befriends teammate Tom Stewart at his first game.
 Buddy escapes and shows up at school during the game.
 The audience loves him when he scores a basket.

 Barker is fired after being caught emotionally and physically abusing Tom for his poor performance.
 At Josh's suggestion, he is replaced by Chaney.
-Arthur emphasizes the need for players to work as a team instead of focusing on themselves.
 When Larry is subbed out due to ball-hogging and unsportsmanlike conduct, his father forces him to leave the team and join their rival.
 Buddy becomes the mascot of the school's basketball team and appears in their halftime shows.
 The Timberwolves lose one game before qualifying for the State Finals.